mayumisiano/mayumisiano/README.md

 </div> -->

 ## About 👩🏻‍💻
 Hello!
 I am a software developer from Brazil.
-Some random facts about me:
+More about me:

 - 🎓 I’m a Microeletronics’ Technologist.
 - ✨ I strongly desire to use my knowledge to teach/help other people in IT.